fbertram/TuringTrader/README.md

 This project implements a trading simulator for stocks and options with the following features:

 * import data in various CSV formats and with configurable column-mapping
-* automatic download/ update of data files from web IQFeed, Yahoo, and Stooq
+* automatic download/ update of data files from IQFeed, Yahoo, and Stooq
 * calculate indicators, with a growing library of standard indicators
 * simulate stock trades, and portfolios of stocks.
 Currently market and stop orders are supported
 * simulate option trades.
 Currently this is limited to cash-settled European-style options